eugene-eeo/muring/README.md

 When reading from the buffer, first call `read` to get a contiguous slice of memory.
 Then you should call `consume` to inform the buffer of your reading progress.

+There are two modes:

+1. Non-thread safe (default)
+2. Lock-free mode (single producer and single consumer, needs to be compiled with `-DRB_ATOMIC`)

+       $ gcc ... ring_buffer.c -DRB_ATOMIC

+   In lock-free mode, you should allocate ~(2n + 1) bytes for the buffer, where n is the size of the largest chunk you want to allocate.

 Example usage: